mdancho84/mdancho84.github.io/_posts/2019-11-13-data-science-with-aws.md

 ---
 layout: post
-title: "Data Science with AWS"
+title: "Data Science with AWS (A Top Skill for 2020)"
 date: 2019-11-13 05:00:00
 excerpt: "Organizations depend on the Data Science team to build distributed applications that solve business needs.
 AWS provides an infrastructure to host data science products for stakeholder to access."
 author: "Matt Dancho"